 Even if you don’t believe you will qualify for need-based assistance, you should still plan to fill out the FAFSA.
 It is often required for low interest loans and scholarships as well.

-The FAFSA becomes available each year on October 1st and should be completed as soon as possible because funds are awarded on a first come, first served bases.
+The FAFSA becomes available each year on October 1st and should be completed as soon as possible because funds are awarded on a first come, first served basis.

 In Delaware, the Delaware Higher Education Office (DHEO), a division of the Delaware Department of Education, oversees 12 state-funded financial aid programs – including grants, scholarships and professional incentive programs – and 3 private scholarship programs.

-Currently, the DHEO oversees the following aid programs for Delaware residents:
+Currently, the DHEO oversees the following aid programs for undergraduate students in the state: